itskalvik/SOAGF/README.md

 \end{aligned}
 $$

-Where, $C^*$ is the cost $C$ parametrised by the optimal assignments $X^*$ obtained from the Hungarian algorithm.
+Where, $$C^*$$ is the cost $$C$$ parametrised by the optimal assignments $$X^*$$ obtained from the Hungarian algorithm.
 Once, the optimal assignments and the formation parameters are obtained, we assume straight line trajectories for every robot, which are to be collision-free under the following speperation conditions, defined in CAPT.

 $$
  ||\mathbf{p}_i - \mathbf{p}_j||_2 > 2\sqrt2R \\